dev-om-saran/Watch-n-Explore/README.md

 # Watch-n-Explore
-This website is deployed at https://watch-n-explore.onrender.com/
+This project is deployed at https://watch-n-explore.onrender.com/